Rewriting the future

 Robert Long is a partner at Piedmont Capital Investments, a family backed firm which makes investments in venture stage technology and life science companies.

 He is also a partner of 36 North Capital, a privately held merchant bank providing select advisory services to family offices and private companies.
-Robert was a formerly co-founder of A2 Access LLC, a financial services technology firm that was acquired by Dealogic, a Carlyle Group portfolio company.
+Robert was formerly co-founder of A2 Access LLC, a financial services technology firm that was acquired by Dealogic, a Carlyle Group portfolio company.

 Laura Brod Hameed